bnb-chain/chain-tooling/README.md

-# BNB Beacob Chain Tool Box
+# BNB Beacon Chain Tool Box

 # Airdrop
  __Disclaimer: Airdrop is very error prone and can cause big financial loss.
 Please do test it on testnet and use it carefully.__